kevinkazienko/The-Oracle/README.md

    ```bash
    pip install -r requirements.txt
    ```
-   It will install requirements to run this script.
+   It will install requirements to run this script. -->

 ## Set Up

 ### API Keys Configuration

-The script requires API keys for VirusTotal, MalwareBazaar, and AbuseIPDB.
-Replace the API keys in the `api/api_keys.py`  with your own obtained from VirusTotal, MalwareBazaar, AbuseIPDB and other sources.
-Follow these steps to configure them:

-1. **Obtain API Keys**:

-   - Register and obtain an API key from [VirusTotal](https://www.virustotal.com/).
-   - Do the same for [MalwareBazaar](https://bazaar.abuse.ch/) and [AbuseIPDB](https://www.abuseipdb.com/).

-2. **Configure the Script**:

-   - Open the `api/api_keys.py` file in a text editor.
-   - First three lines are for API keys [VirusTotal, MalwareBazaar and AbuseiPDB].
+The script requires API keys for all validation sources.
+CCCS (Canadian Center for Cyber Security) has an enterprise subscription to several of them including VirusTotal, Censys and Shodan.
+You'll need to figure out getting your account added to the subscription or just use your work email to create an account and work with the "personal" api key you receive (<i>may limit results</i>).
+MalwareBazaar, AbuseIPDB, etc are fine to use personal API keys.

-   - Replace the placeholder values with your actual API keys.
+Replace the placeholders with your actual API keys in the `api/api_keys.py`.

 ### Usage